1. The result is all in the preparation

 4. The total package

-There are people who are completely obsessed about paint.
+There are people who are completely obsessed with paint.
 I am, and I’m not ashamed about it as it’s what I specialise in.
 But there are people who aren’t and that’s ok because they are part of the majority.
 Detailing is about presenting an automobile in its best visual appearance, and that means looking at it holistically to include the wheels, engine bay, interior, etc.

-These areas have huge visual impact so making sure they’re clean, dressed and protected like how they should look coming out of the factory is just as important as improving the paint.
+These areas have a huge visual impact so making sure they’re clean, dressed and protected like how they should look coming out of the factory is just as important as improving the paint.

 In fact, trying to perfect your paint and not tackling these areas will accentuate the dirtiness and detract the end result from your hard work.